 Hemp Seed Oil

 Hemp Seed Oil is extracted from the seeds of Hemp, and it is frequently used in recipes as a substitute for vegetable or olive oil.
-It’s rich in omega-3, a fatty acid that’s been shown to help with depression, triglyceride levels and rheumatoid arthritis and is often found in nutrient-rich foods.
+It’s rich in omega-3, a fatty acid that’s been shown to help with a variety of health issues and is often found in nutrient-rich foods.
 Hemp Seed Oil is also used in shampoos, facial scrubs and makeup products.

 While Hemp Seed Oil is made from the seeds of the plant, CBD Oil and Hemp Oil are extracted from the flowers and stalks of Industrial Hemp.
 Hemp Seed Oil also has more nutritional value than CBD Oil, although it doesn’t have as many health benefits as CBD.

 In its most natural form, Hemp looks like most other plants.
 To get CBD Oil, raw Hemp undergoes an extraction process.
-The most popular ways to make CBD Oil are through alcohol extraction and CO2 extraction.
-At Hemp Bombs, we use CO2 extraction, which allows us to separate each Cannabinoid and ensure that our CBD Oil is certified pure and 99 percent CBD.
+At Hemp Bombs, our extraction process results in the most premium final products to ensure you get all the benefits of our high-quality CBD.